Policies

 Confidentiality

-Assigned manuscripts for review must be treated as confidential documents and must not be disclosed to others without the editor’s consent.
+Manuscripts under review must be treated as confidential documents and must not be shared or discussed with others without the Editor’s permission.

-Reviews should be conducted objectively, based on the merits of the paper and free from personal preference.
+Reviews must be conducted objectively, fairly, and free from personal bias.

 Conflict of Interests